kobby184/project1/README.md

 #### Distribution of veteran status
 ![Number of People in each category](/plots/poluationnumber.png)

-   - Plotted correlation heat map and dendograms of character strenghts across homeless and non-homless veterans
+- Plotted correlation heat map and dendograms of character strenghts across homeless and non-homless veterans.We used a heatmap to visualize the correlation matrix of character strengths among veterans, revealing low correlation coefficients, suggesting the distinctness of these traits.
+Hierarchical clustering further delineated the relationships among various character strengths, indicating that while some traits may co-occur, they largely represent distinct constructs
 ```python
 # Identifying the columns that contain 'Rank' and extract the first word from each such column
 rank_columns = [col for col in data.columns if 'Rank' in col]